 Government Access Channel

-Under terms of an existing agreement with Charter Spectrum Cable, a channel is provided to the City to use for public information.
-Residents who are subscribers to Charter Spectrum Cable are able to tune channel 3 to access the City’s Government access channel.
+Under terms of an existing agreement with Spectrum Cable, a channel is provided to the City to use for public information.
+Residents who are subscribers to Charter Spectrum Cable are able to tune channel 3 or 16 to access the City’s Government access channel.

 A rotating bulletin board runs throughout the day providing general information, such as: public safety updates, upcoming meetings, road closures, etc. Residents are encouraged to tune into this channel during emergencies for important information.